Distributed $\Delta$-Coloring Plays Hide-and-Seek: The Problem Family

 \section{The Problem Family}

 In this section, we describe the family of problems that we use to prove our lower bounds.
-We first start from the formal definition, and then we provide some intuition behind its definition.
+We first start from the formal definition, and then we provide some intuition.
 Finally, we explain the relation between these problems and some other natural problems.